-Plants of the World Online by Kew lists 206 accepted species in the Asclepias genus (as of 8-12-21 when I last updated this page).
-It is a member of the plant family Apocynaceae with 367 genera.
+As of 12-21-21 when this page was last updated, Plants of the World Online by Kew lists 205 species in the Asclepias genus.
+It is a member of the plant family Apocynaceae with 366 genera.
 Those numbers could change as updates are made on POWO.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.